BrianRagazzi/sampleapps-k8s/vSAN-PerfMon/readme.md

 * Create a StorageClass in the cluster
 * Update the storageClassName value in the 'deploy-vsanpm.yaml' file to match your sc name
 * if your cluster cannot support external loadbalancers, update the 'grafana' service type from 'LoadBalancer' to 'NodePort'
+* Update telegraf.conf with the correct endpoints and credentials

 ## Create Namespace
 ```
 kubectl create ns vsanpm
 ```
 ## Create configmap
+* make sure you've updated telegraf.conf with your values
 ```
 kubectl create configmap telegraf -n vsanpm --from-file ./telegraf.conf
 ```